feathersjs/docs/help/faq.md

 Yes and no. You can create custom methods but they won't be exposed over sockets automatically and they won't be mapped to a REST verb (GET, POST, PUT, PATCH, DELETE).
 See [this section](../clients/readme.html#no-custom-methods) for more detail.

+## I am getting plain text errors with a 500 status code

+If you get a plain text error and a 500 status code for errors that should return different status codes, make sure you have `feathers-errors/handler` configured as described in the [error handling](../middleware/error-handling.md) chapter.

 ## How can I do custom methods like `findOrCreate`?

 Custom functionality can almost always be mapped to an existing service method using hooks.
 For example, `findOrCreate` can be implemented as a before-hook on the service's `get` method.
 [See this gist](https://gist.github.com/marshallswain/9fa3b1e855633af00998) for an example of how to implement this in a before-hook.